-If you're dedicated to maintaining a healthy exercise regimen, it's important to diversify your workouts with new activities.
-A great way to accomplish this is to make sure that your physical activity covers the five main elements of fitness: aerobic exercise, strength training, flexibility, core exercise, and balance training.
+To maintain a healthy and challenging exercise regimen, it's important to diversify your workouts with a variety of activities.
+Make sure you cover the five main elements of fitness: aerobic exercise, strength training, core exercises, balance training, and stretching.

-Aerobic or cardiovascular exercise is often what first comes to mind when you think about working out.
-It includes any type of endurance activity that increases your heart rate, uses large muscle groups, causes you to breathe faster, and maximizes the oxygen level in your blood.
+When you think about working out, aerobic or cardiovascular exercise may be what first comes to mind.
+It includes any type of endurance activity that increases your heart rate for a prolonged period of time, causes you to breathe faster, maximizes the oxygen level in your blood, and uses your large muscle groups.

-You have any number of aerobic exercises to choose from, including walking, jogging, biking, skipping, swimming, aerobics, dancing, and more.
-Remember, it's important to keep changing up the type of exercise.
-If you always do the same aerobic workout in the same way, you'll reach a fitness plateau in two months or less.
+There are many types of aerobic exercise to choose from, including walking, jogging, biking, swimming, aerobics, dancing, skipping, and more.
+For the best results, include a variety of aerobic exercises in your routine, and change it up from time to time.
+If you always complete the same workout in the same way, you may reach a fitness plateau in two months or less.

-To avoid this issue, try to vary the pace, distance, and intensity of your workouts.
-For example, instead of doing the same two- kilometer walk every day, try fifteen minutes of jogging on some days. .
-Then, add in a day of biking, or switch to swimming for a week.
-You can also mix easy days with hard days to vary the effort you put into your exercise.
+To avoid this issue, vary your chosen exercises, as well as the pace, distance, and intensity of your workouts.
+For example, instead of doing the same 2-mile walk every day, try one or two minutes of jogging mixed into your walk time on some days until you can run the whole 2 miles.
+Then add a session of biking to your schedule or switch to swimming for a week.
+You can also alternate easy days with hard days to vary the effort you put into exercising.

-Fortunately, it's easy to add variety to your strength training workouts.
-Try to incorporate different types of exercise, from resistance machines at the gym to free or handheld weights.
-You can also incorporate push-ups, pull-ups, and sit-ups, which require you to lift your own body weight.
+Adding variety to your strength training workouts is also important.
+Try to incorporate different types of exercises and resistance into your routine.
+For example, use resistance machines at your gym, free or handheld weights, or resistance bands.
+You can also do pushups, pullups, situps, and other activities that require you to lift your own body weight.

-If your workouts focus mainly on aerobic exercise and strength training, then you're not getting a balanced workout.
-Core exercises - which work the muscles in your stomach, pelvis, and lower back - are also crucial to good fitness.
+You may not be getting a balanced workout if you focus on aerobic exercise and strength training that targets your arms and legs alone.
+Core exercises work the muscles in your stomach, pelvis, and lower back.
+They’re also crucial to good fitness.

-Balance is a component of fitness that tends to be overlooked.
-But as you age, proper balance becomes increasingly important to a well-rounded fitness program.
+Balance is a component of fitness that many people overlook.
+As you age, proper balance becomes increasingly important to a well-rounded fitness program.
 Without good balance, you're more likely to fall or become injured, which could put all of your other exercise plans on hold.

-There are a number of activities you can practice to improve your balance.
-Yoga is a popular option, and a great way to work out in a group setting.
-But it’s also possible to practice balance on your own.
-Simple exercises such as standing on one leg for an extended period of time, and then switching to the other leg, can help improve your stability.
+You can practice a number of activities to improve your balance.
+Yoga is a popular option.
+Taking a yoga class is a great way to work out in a group setting, but it’s also possible to practice yoga and other balance activities on your own.
+Even simple exercises, such as standing on one leg for an extended period of time, can help improve your stability.